BrettNorm/Prompty/README.md

 5. Upload and process your files
 6. View the estimated token count and aggregated file contents
 7. Copy the pooled content and paste it into your preferred AI tool for context-rich prompting
+8. AND/OR download the combined file contents by clicking the "Download Combined File" button

 Prompty is ideal for: